 Of course, there are times when you might be working late on something and have to throw your routines out the window, but here’s my general bedtime routine:

-When I start feeling tired or ready to go to bed, then I clean my face, brush and floss my teeth (remember to floss, kids!), and take out my contacts.
-Whenever I take out my contacts at night, I know I’m DEFINITELY going to bed because I have bad eyes so everything is blurry at that point anyway haha.
+When I start feeling tired or ready to go to bed, then I wash my face, brush and floss my teeth (remember to floss, kids!), and put on pajamas if I’m not already wearing them.

 Lately I’ve been taking melatonin to help fall asleep and stay asleep longer, so things like that can be helpful if you have trouble falling asleep.